 Can I make Deviled Egg Dip ahead of time?

-Yes, it is a great make-ahead appetizer.
+Yes, this is a great make-ahead appetizer.
 Just keep it chilled until serving.

 What is the difference between deviled egg dip and egg salad?

-They are similar, but deviled egg dip usually has a more classic deviled egg flavor profile with mustard, paprika, and a creamier dip-style texture.
+They are similar, but Deviled Egg Dip usually has more of a classic deviled egg flavor with mustard, paprika, and a creamier dip-style texture.

 Can I use Dijon mustard?

-Crackers, crostini, pretzels, celery, carrots, cucumber slices, and toasted bread all work well.
+Crackers, crostini, pretzels, celery, carrots, cucumber slices, toasted bread, and pita chips all work well.

 Can I add bacon?